Legal-and-General/canopy/docs/CONTRIBUTING.md

 2. [Adding a new GPG key to your GitHub account](https://help.github.com/en/articles/adding-a-new-gpg-key-to-your-github-account)
 3. [Signing commits](https://help.github.com/en/articles/signing-commits)

+## Branch naming convention

+Branches should be in `kebab-case` format.
+The repository is set up with a `pre-push` hook that will prevent the user to push if the name doesn't match the correct format.

 ## Review Process

 Pull requests require two successful approvals before they can be merged.
 One review must be from a [CODEOWNER](./.github/CODEOWNERS).
 We also require that developers working on a specific project seek review from someone on a different project.
 The aim being that by removing any immediate delivery pressure we can ensure a high level of quality and negate the risk of factions forming within the codebase, currently we cannot automate this process and so it must be based on trust.